kinga-anna/ID2223-LLM-finetuning/README.md

 # Lab 2 for KTH course ID2223 Scalable Machine Learning and Deep Learning

 For this lab assignment we performed Parameter Efficient Fine-Tuning (PEFT) of a Large Language Model with LoRA on the Finetome dataset.
 Training was done on Google Colab's T4 GPU supplemented with additional RAM.
 Periodic checkpointing of the weigths was required due to Colab's usage limits, so that training can be restarted from where it left off.
 The fine tuned LLM is saved to Hugging Face and converted to a GGUF format since Hugging Face only provides free CPU resources for inference.
 Finally, this fine tuned LLM is available to be used in our chatbot [here](https://chatbot-81yytoeishc.streamlit.app/).
+The source code for the Streamlit app is in a [separate repository](https://github.com/Edwinexd/streamlit-test).

 ## Task 2
 Next we investigated ways to improve pipeline scalability and model performance \